f5devcentral/f5-agility-labs-iam/docs/class1/module1/lab03.rst

 #.
 Notice the Active Session Count is now **2**

 #.
 Notice the Status of the new session is a blue square rather than a green circle.
-A green circle means The entire access policy has been completed from beginnning to end.
+A green circle means the entire access policy has been completed from beginnning to end.
 A blue circle means the session is not complete and is still in process.

     |image016|